Skip to content

 Note:

-• Please complete the SDK initialization before registering the App in the top-level index.js file to ensure that the SDK is fully ready before calling any other SDK methods.
+• Please complete the SDK initialization before registering the App in your top-level index.js file to ensure the SDK is fully ready before calling any other SDK methods.

 import App from './App';